HelloSpore

 This international online survey recruited 541 individuals with bipolar disorder who had personal experience using psilocybin mushrooms, gathering data on outcomes including mood episode induction, mental health effects, and adverse safety events.
 The majority of respondents reported predominantly beneficial effects including mood stabilization and reduced depressive symptoms; however, a meaningful minority reported adverse effects including manic or hypomanic episodes, indicating that bipolar disorder warrants particular caution in psilocybin research.
 The survey provides the largest dataset on psilocybin use in bipolar disorder to date and highlights the urgency of dedicated clinical trial research in this population.

-46.Functional MushroomsOpen Access
+61.Functional MushroomsOpen Access Good evidenceSupportive

 Nagano, M., Shimizu, K., Kondo, R., Hayashi, C., Sato, D., Kitagawa, K., & Ohnuki, K. (2010).
 Reduction of depression and anxiety by 4 weeks Hericium erinaceus intake.
 Biomedical Research, 31(4), 231–237.